Finding and Starting Applications on macOS

 The different icons on the left side of the dock are "applications."
-They are, in order from left to right, Finder, Firefox, Safari, System Preferences, Terminal, Chrome, Maps, and iBooks.
-Then we have two folders and the trash.
+They are, in order from left to right, Finder, Safari, Microsoft Word, Microsoft Excel, System Preferences, and iBooks.
+Then we have a divider and the trash.
 Your dock will probably have different applications and folders on it.

-If there is a light below the application, as there is in the above example with Finder, Firefox, and Chrome, that means that the application is currently running.
+If there is a dot below the application, as there is in the above example with Finder and Chrome, that means that the application is currently running.
 In order to open any of these applications you can just click on them on the dock.

 There is another way to find and open applications on a Mac.
 This method might seem less intuitive at first.
 But, it is also more powerful and faster once you get the hang of it.
 It involves using the built in "Spotlight" function on the Mac.
 This is a part of your computer that searches for whatever you begin to type.
-In order to access "Spotlight" you can click on the magnifying glass icon on the top right of your menubar, or hit Command+Space on your keyboard.
-Below you can see what happens when you click this icon or use this keyboard shortcut:
+In order to access "Spotlight" you can click on the magnifying glass icon () on the top right of your menubar, or hit Command+Space on your keyboard.
+Below you can see what happens when you click this icon or use this keyboard shortcut for the first time:

 Now you can type whatever application you were looking to open.
-For example, let's try to open Microsoft Word.
-Below I type in "word" and it recognizes what I'm looking for:
+For example, let's try to open Safrai.
+Below I type in "safari" and it recognizes what I'm looking for:

-You can then just hit Enter and it will work open Microsoft Word for you.
-This is possible to do with all of the applications on your computer.
+You can then just hit Enter and it will open Safari for you.
+This is possible to do with all of the applications and files on your computer.
+To navigate the spotlight results, use your arrowkeys or your mouse.
 You can even do this with files!
 Once you get used to using this method you will probably realize that you save a large amount of time.

 Alternatively, open a new Finder window by clicking on its icon on the Dock: